-After I published my previous article explaining the pros and cons of learning Esperanto, I received many comments by Esperanto speakers trying to explain how immensely useful Esperanto is in their social lives and communication.
-That’s undeniable, but they always confused cause and effect in their reasoning.
+After I published my previous article explaining the pros and cons of learning Esperanto, one of which is that you are not likely to use it much in practice because not many people speak it, I received many comments by Esperanto speakers trying to explain how immensely useful Esperanto was in their social lives and communication.
+I do believe it is, but they always confused cause and effect in their reasoning.
 The argument commonly goes as follows (actual quotations):

 - I doubt your assertion that “The probability that Esperanto would be the only means of communication with just a single person in my life is close to zero.”
 I have often used Esperanto with people for whom it is our only common tongue.